 What is the role of an account manager?

-An account or client manager achieves the goals discussed above primarily by developing relationships with clients.
+An account or customer manager achieves the goals discussed above primarily by developing relationships with customers.
 They want to truly understand the inner workings of their operations and what their goals may be.
-If they do that successfully, they can act as consultants who guide business decisions, answer questions, and hopefully sell the client more products and services.
+If they do that successfully, they can act as consultants who guide business decisions, answer questions, and hopefully sell the customer more products and services.

 Why is account management important?